 Speaking: Talking to others to convey information effectively.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 67,300 jobs for Diagnostic Medical Sonographer in 2016 (in the United States).
+In the United States, there were 67,300 jobs for Diagnostic Medical Sonographer in 2016.
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,600 new jobs for Diagnostic Medical Sonographer by 2026.
-Due to new job openings and attrition, there will be an estimated 5,400 positions for Diagnostic Medical Sonographer per year.
+Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.

 The states with the most job growth for Diagnostic Medical Sonographer are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Rhode Island, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.